freinric/data534_project_ricky/notebook.md

+Note that commit under the name 'Frédéric' are mine, as I pushed my commits from RStudio, which takes my name from my local computer.

 ## Jan 10 - 20
 As group, brainstorming ideas.
 After choosing API, discussed possible functions.
 Jonah summarized, I edited the proposal document and made the pdf version to conform with requirement.